nassorc/blue-cobalt-flashcard-server/README.md

 object can easily access it, and controllers that don't need it can ignore the property

 ## Controller Directory
-Receives the http request from makeCallback(), validate and extracts the data needed to for the use cases.
+Receives the http request from makeCallback(), validates and extracts the data needed to for the use cases, then calls the usecase.
-Additionally, controllers creates the data needed for the response object
+Additionally, controllers create the data needed for the response object.
+The data can be returned from a usecase, or if the usecase does not return anything, the controller can send a message that notifies the user.

 ## UseCase Directory
 Contains the business logic of the system.
-For example, a user can create an account, or a user can create a deck.
+Some examples of usecases: a user can create an account, a user can log in to their account, and a user can create a deck.
 Each function will access a mongodb model located at the directory **models** to query, insert or delete data.